codeboxrcodehub/flutter-bkash/README.md

 This is a [Flutter package](https://pub.dartlang.org/packages/flutter_bkash) for [bKash](https://www.bkash.com/) BD Payment Gateway.
 This package can be used in flutter project.
 We created this package while working for a project and thought to release for all so that it helps.

+> :warning: Please note that, you have to contact with bKash sales team for any kind of dev or production access keys or tokens.
+We don't provide any test account or access keys or don't contact us for such

+Check the package in <a target="_blank" href="https://github.com/codeboxrcodehub/flutter-bkash" rel="noopener">github</a> and also available in <a href="https://pub.dartlang.org/packages/flutter_bkash" rel="noopener nofollow" target="_blank">flutter/dart package</a>
 ## How to use:

 Depend on it, Run this command With Flutter: